 “My confidence in public speaking and group presentations has literally gone from next to nothing, all the way to being able to stand to a group of over 100 students and give a talk.”Daniel Duffield, Emergency medical technician apprentice

 As part of the Ambassadors scheme, NHS staff are also involved with Inspiring Governance which matches volunteers with school governor vacancies and helps staff develop strategic leadership skills.

 Broadening the reach of the NHS as an employer

-The Ambassadors scheme reflects Health Education England’s strategic approaches to removing barriers in recruitment practice, addressing specific concerns around diversity within the workforce and recruiting people aged under 25.
+The Ambassadors scheme reflects NHS England’s strategic approaches to removing barriers in recruitment practice, addressing specific concerns around diversity within the workforce and recruiting people aged under 25.

 Gender and ethnic origin of NHS volunteers are representative of the NHS workforce as a whole, with the scheme proving popular across grades, professions and experience levels.